poeticAndroid/homegirl/README.md

 Homegirl
 ========
-Hey!

-I thought I might let you know, I'm working on a fantasy console (like pico-8 or tic-80) inspired by the Amiga!
+It's a fantasy console (like pico-8 or tic-80) inspired by the Amiga!

 It has graphic resolutions similar to the OCS Amigas, multitasking, multiple screens and windows etc..
 It will eventually have 4 channel (8-bit?) stereo sound, MIDI support perhaps and ability to mount web-servers as drives..